 (d) CET-6 (College English Test band 6): 450.

-– For local applicants: HKID card or passport; *For non-local students: other identity document of home country
+– HKID card (for local applicants); Passport or other identity documents of home country (for non-local applicants);

 – A portfolio of past works (5-10 images of original artworks in digital format or photographs)

 – A study proposal for the Studio & Media Arts or Craft & Design Project.